 You will study all that is new, vital and innovative in contemporary and emergent cinemas.
 As well as evaluating and critically analysing a range of perspectives on cinema in light of contemporary developments, shifting cultural alliances and patterns of cross-fertilisations, you will be introduced to the main areas of debate in the history of film criticism.

-In writing your dissertation, you will demonstrate your ability to research a topic of your choice in depth, gaining a rigorous grasp of current theoretical and methodological debates relevant to the subject area, as well as an understanding of the historical and cultural context.
+Your dissertation will demonstrate your detailed research into a topic of your choice, including current theoretical and methodological debates relevant to the subject area, as well as an understanding of the historical and cultural context.

 This year-long module will provide the theoretical core to the MA Film Studies programme.
 It aims to explore a set of theoretical paradigms that have shaped the study of film and will approach the subject from an historical, formal, and theoretical perspective.
 It will introduce students to a range of cinematic examples that will provide the focus for discussion and analysis.
 Examples will be drawn from classical cinema, art cinema, and experimental cinema, and will encompass both historical and contemporary work.
 The module will be taught through a series of seminars that will give students the opportunity to explore both films and texts in considerable detail, allowing them to consider how the medium has engaged with a range of theoretical debates over the course of its history.